 Take control of racing thoughts and your spinning mind with these natural strategies for reducing anxiety.

 Occasional anxiety and nagging feelings of worry are a normal part of everyday life.
-In fact, about 18 percent of adults in the U.S. will experience anxiety, according to the National Institute of Mental Health.
+In fact, about 18% of adults in the U.S. will experience anxiety, according to the National Institute of Mental Health.

 Though you can’t always control what happens, you can learn to control your reactions.
 Read on for strategies to ease your mind and body, and prevent letting fears and anxiety get the best of you.